 We recently found this great new website called Clothes Tell Stories.
 It is a great resource about exhibiting and collecting clothes in a museum.
 One of the pages on this website discusses making mannequins for exhibitions and the importance of having mannequins that fit the clothes.
 The Old College Gallery at the University of Delaware had the challenge of making a number of mannequins for their exhibition Fashion on all Fronts; Stories from the Wardrobe, 1914-1918.
-Here are some photos from that project of team members making and dressing their mannequins, along with recommendations from the Clothes Tell Stories website.
+This page includes photos from that project of team members making and dressing their mannequins, along with recommendations from the Clothes Tell Stories website.

 Why make mannequins?

-The mannequin’s purpose is to support and present the garment – and dressing the mannequin, regardless how good it is, puts considerable strain on an historic garment.
+The mannequin’s purpose is to support and present the garment.
+Dressing the mannequin, regardless how good it is, puts considerable strain on an historic garment.
 Mannequins don’t suck in their stomach as we do for buttoning tightly-fitting garments, so the mannequin should always be at least a size smaller than the garment.
 Straining the costume to put arms in sleeves is also damaging, so it is essential that arms and legs are removable and can be inserted afterwards.

 The posture, proportions and sizes of modern mannequins made for store display mean they are only suitable for modern garments.
 It is extremely difficult to adapt them to older pieces, so it is wise to learn how to build your own mannequins.
 Standard sizing of costume is a relatively recent invention, and many of the pieces in historic collections will have been purpose-made, in individual sizes.
 Also, museum collections contain articles of clothing from real people, not only ideally-shaped models, so it is a good investment to learn how to adapt and adjust mannequins for display.